pty0111/nat-imm-review-TC/README.md

 ## Overview

-The repo contains code for analyzing and integrating 9 publicly available scRNA-seq datasets of ROR𝛾t^+^ APCs.
+The repo contains code for analyzing and integrating 9 publicly available scRNA-seq datasets of ROR𝛾t+ APCs.

 ## Setup